csh970605/csh970605.github.io/_posts/2023-03-29-Data_Preprocessing.md

 <br>

 + **Mean substitution**: If the missing data is numerical, replace the missing values with the mean.<br>
-There is an example of conducting Deletion<br>
+There is an example of conducting mean substitution below.<br>
-You can see the example code below.<br>

 ```py
 from sklearn.impute import SimpleImputer